Xi Jinping: Europe

 China's efforts under Xi has been for the European Union (EU) to stay in a neutral position in their contest with the U.S. China and the EU announced the Comprehensive Agreement on Investment (CAI) in 2020, although the deal was later frozen due to mutual sanctions over Xinjiang.

 Xi has cultivated stronger relations with Russia, particularly in the wake of the Ukraine crisis of 2014.
-During the Russo-Ukrainian war, Xi expressed opposition to sanctions against Russia and asserted China's support for Russia on issues of sovereignty and security, but also said China is committed to respecting "the territorial integrity of all countries", while China has cast itself as a neutral party.
+Following the 2022 Russian invasion of Ukraine and during the Russo-Ukrainian war, Xi expressed opposition to sanctions against Russia and asserted China's support for Russia on issues of sovereignty and security, but also said China is committed to respecting "the territorial integrity of all countries", while China has cast itself as a neutral party.
+Xi's stance during the war has been criticized by Ukraine and several Western governments, which argued that China's support for Russia and its defense industrial base was inconsistent with its stated neutrality.